grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 ## Limitations

-- Panels that use frontend datas ources will fail to fetch data.
+- Panels that use frontend data sources will fail to fetch data.
 - Template variables are currently not supported, but are planned to be in the future.
 - Exemplars will be omitted from the panel.
 - Only annotations that query the `-- Grafana --` data source are supported.